Credible (company)

-Credible Labs Inc., commonly known as Credible, is a financial technology company headquartered in San Francisco.
-The company also does business through its subsidiary Credible Operations, Inc. Its online marketplace offers consumers the ability to compare and refinance loans, mortgages, and other financial products from lenders.
+Credible is a financial technology company headquartered in San Francisco and incorporated under the name Credible Labs Inc. The company also does business through its subsidiary Credible Operations, Inc. Its online marketplace offers consumers the ability to compare and refinance loans, mortgages, and other financial products from lenders.
 Credible became a subsidiary of Fox Corporation in 2019.
-In December 2021, Credible acquired digital insurance platform Young Alfred, adding various kinds of insurance including home, auto, and pet to its platform.

 Products and services

 The Credible marketplace allows consumers to compare financial products from multiple providers side by side.
-The company itself is not is a lender, a bank, or a credit card issuer.
+The company itself is not a lender, a bank, or a credit card issuer.
 Instead, its integrations with lenders and credit bureaus allow the company to provide pre-qualified rates based on a consumer's credit history, a capability that distinguished the company from comparison sites that only provide generic rate information.
 Dash has analogized Credible's business model to those of travel search engines like Kayak and Expedia, which show ticket prices for specific bookings and allow users to comparison-shop among competing offers, noting that Credible offers a similar platform for financial services.
 By 2018, the company's marketplace included 38 lending partners.

 The company's platform is primarily accessible through its website and has also become available through integrations with third-parties like Radius Bank, Fidelity Investments, and Morgan Stanley.